 George J. Schewe

-George has over 33 years of experience in atmospheric dispersion modeling and air quality management.
-He has managed and contributed technically to a wide variety of environmental assessment studies including Prevention of Significant Deterioration (PSD), nonattainment area net emissions modeling, state and federal air toxics analyses and human health risk assessments, RACT and BACT assessments, and State Implementation Plan (SIP) preparation.
+George is a Certified Consulting Meteorologist and has over 43 years of experience in atmospheric dispersion modeling and air quality management.
+In his early career he worked as a staff meteorologist/modeler for the US EPA, Office of Air quality Planning and Standards.
+Over the past 38 years in consulting, he has managed and contributed technically to a wide variety of environmental assessment studies including Prevention of Significant Deterioration (PSD), nonattainment area net emissions modeling, state and federal air toxics analyses and human health risk assessments, and State Implementation Plan (SIP) preparation.

 George has provided litigation support as an expert witness including technical reviews, affidavits, and testimony in cases involving air quality modeling and meteorological considerations, toxic torts, and exposure.
-He has been an instructor as well as director of the EPA Air Pollution Training Institute (APTI) Air Quality Modeling Application Course No. 423 for 15 years and now teaches the same course under state and regional agencies.
-George is also a Qualified Environmental Professional (QEP), a member of the Hamilton County, Ohio Air Quality Policy Advisory Committee, and member of the Indiana Wind Work Group (dedicated to wind resource assessment and turbine siting in Indiana).
+He was an instructor as well as director of the EPA Air Pollution Training Institute (APTI) Air Quality Modeling Application Course No. 423 from 1990-2005 and now teaches the same course under state and regional agencies as well as annually for Trinity Consultants.
+George is also a Qualified Environmental Professional (QEP), a member of the Hamilton County, Ohio Air Quality Policy Advisory Committee, and former chair of the Meteorology and Modeling Committee of the A&WMA.

-Tony has also completed regulatory and non-regulatory air toxics analyses and human health assessments using such diverse models as INPUFF, DEGADIS, ALHOA, PHAST, and AERMOD.
-He has experience managing and reviewing large meteorological data sets associated with complex atmospheric numerical weather prediction models, such as MM5.
+Tony has also completed regulatory and non-regulatory air toxics analyses and human health assessments using such diverse models as INPUFF, DEGADIS, ALHOA, PHAST, AERSCREEN, VISCREEN, and AERMOD.
+He has experience providing litigation support for cases involving air dispersion modeling as an expert witness in the form of written reports and verbal depositions.
+He is also an instructor for Trinity’s national training courses Fundamentals of Air Dispersion Modeling and Dispersion Modeling for Managers.
 Tony is a member of the American Meteorological Society and the Air & Waste Management Association.